priyatam/lesser/README.md

 ## Rationale

-Protoyping, building, and compiling a designer's assets for a client or developer is a daunting dask.
-While generators like [Yeoman](http://yeoman.io), [Lineman](http://www.linemanjs.com), and numerous frontend frameworks exist, the world of designers who understand these technologies is very, very small compared to developers familiar with the tools on Ruby and Node.
+Protoyping and compiling a designer's assets for production sites is a daunting dask.
+While generators like [Yeoman](http://yeoman.io), [Lineman](http://www.linemanjs.com), and numerous frontend frameworks exist, the world of designers who understand these technologies is small compared to developers familiar with Ruby and Node.

 **Lesser** provides a minimal workflow built on Less, and the [world's most popular](http://getbootstrap.com) responsive toolkit.

-Optimized for Responsive Web Typography, Lesser comes pre-loaded with [Brick Fonts](http://brick.im/fonts/), [Beautiful Webtype](http://hellohappy.org/beautiful-web-type/), and the required Javascript plugins designed to work well with Typography.
+Optimized for Web Typography, Lesser comes recommended fonts from [Brick Fonts](http://brick.im/fonts/), [Beautiful Webtype](http://hellohappy.org/beautiful-web-type/), and the following jQuery plugins designed to work well with Typography.

-Plugins used:

 - [LetteringJs](http://letteringjs.com)
 - [Fittext](http://fittextjs.com)

-## Usage

-    bower install lesser

-This will create a set of default less/bootstrap workflow under `.bower_components`.
-To include these less files and a handy js "as-is", create an empty less file and import _lesser_ files like this:

-    @import "./bower_components/lesser/less/bootstrap";
-    @import "./bower_components/bootstrap/less/colors";
-    @import "./bower_components/bootstrap/less/mixins";
-    @import "./bower_components/bootstrap/less/layout";
-    @import "./bower_components/bootstrap/less/typography";
-    @import "./bower_components/bootstrap/less/theme";

-Go ahead and create a beautiful, responsive page!

-If you're new to Node ecosystem, follow the instructions below.

 ### Setup